bochelord/AzerTexPok/README.md

 You are free to give your interpretation of any of the aspects that are not explicitly detailed above.
 These assumptions shall be detailed together with the implementation.

+# Documentation

+Code Structure:

+- Created SO for each card (Based on ScriptableObjectFactory.cs using Editor option created with ScriptableObjectWindow)

+  - Created system to build a SO inside Unity Editor (it can be done automatically if the assets are tagged/named with a normalized format)
+  - In this case I received the assets as card_suit0_value00, etc...

+   - One can always create a script to read these files and based on its name, parse it and create automatically each Scriptable Object for each card on the set.
+   - In this case I made it manually since the amount of cards is not going to change( as opposed to a Collectible Card Game for example)

+If the art would change, it's just a matter of rewriting such script to allow updating the sprite on each SO.